Bl4ckH4wk1990/cleaning_and_getting_data/README.md

 ## Here are the steps that must be performed before running the R script:

-1. Download the zip file from this URL.
+1. Download the zip file from the above URL.
 2. Unzip the file.
 3. Move ALL of the following files to the SAME DIRECTORY as the R script:
   * features.txt